 Massachusetts has a fundamentally strong economy with strong growth prospects.
 Its dynamic, service-oriented economy includes numerous institutions of higher education and health care that lend stability, in addition to supporting development and innovation in other sectors.
-At 131% of the U.S. average in 2017, per capita personal income is the second highest of the states.
+At 131% of the U.S. average in 2018, per capita personal income is the second highest of the states.
 Educational attainment is very high, and population growth has been strong during this decade, a shift from historical experience of slow population gains.
 Despite this shift, the Commonwealth's population profile remains older than the U.S. average, consistent with other states in the region.

 Economic performance has been highly sensitive to national trends.
 In the most recent recession, economic performance was significantly better than the national experience, in contrast to 2002-2004 when Massachusetts suffered among the steepest employment drops in the country.
-Employment losses in the Great Recession were slightly less severe than those of the U.S. (down 6% in Massachusetts versus 6.3% for the U.S.), and employment since then has risen at the same pace as the U.S. (up 15.4%).
+Employment losses in the Great Recession were slightly less severe than those of the U.S. (down 6% in Massachusetts versus 6.3% for the U.S.).
+Employment growth since then has been consistently solid.